 - Information on job searching for qualified professionals

 Whether you need help filling out forms, official visits, translations or personal services, just share a request on MyHelpBuddy.com and take a look at what the buddies have to offer.
 Buddys are Berliners who will help you get a fresh start in the capital.

 Did you know?
-If you apply to a Berlin company, your future employer can help you clarify immigration law issues.
-The Business Immigration Service (BIS) enables a fast and uncomplicated granting of residence permits for qualified specialists and entrepreneurs.
+If you apply to work at a company in Berlin, your future employer can help you to clarify questions regarding your residency.
+The Business Immigration Service (BIS) facilitates quick, uncomplicated issuance of residence permits for qualified skilled workers and entrepreneurs.